megazear7/orison/src/partials/documentation/programatic.md

 ### Static site generation

 Here is an example of programmatically building the src directory into the docs directory.
+The build method also returns an object with information about what pages were built which can be integrated into a build pipeline for things such as a service worker build tool or other down stream systems or integrations which needs to know about the pages that exist.

 ```js
 const { OrisonGenerator } = require('orison');